wiremod/wire-cpu/README.md

+# NOTICE: ZCPU HAS BEEN MERGED BACK INTO MAINLINE WIRE WHERE IT WILL CONTINUE TO BE UPDATED AND MAINTAINED.
+THIS REPOSITORY IS NOW ARCHIVED.

 # Wire-CPU [![License](https://img.shields.io/github/license/wiremod/wire?color=red)](LICENSE) [![Discord](https://img.shields.io/discord/231131817640460288?label=Discord&logo=discord&logoColor=ffffff&labelColor=7289DA&color=2c2f33)](https://discord.gg/H8UKY3Y)

 This repository contains an isolated version of the CPU/GPU/SPU, which were previously included into base [wiremod](https://github.com/wiremod/wire).